When your business works with outside suppliers, these relationships can impact your bottom line

 In addition to the fraud and regulatory challenges mentioned above, contracting with a third party requires your company to take on financial risks as well.
 An unreliable supplier can cause your entire supply chain to come unhinged.
 But if you take the time to verify that you’re working with a reputable supplier, those actions could help you increase profits and gain an advantage over your competitors.

 Finally, an effective supplier vetting process can serve to protect the brand you’ve worked so hard to build.
-When your supply chain works as it should—from the first mile to the last mile—it can help you deliver quality products to your customers promptly.
-And when your business gives its customers a great experience, it can create long-term fans that will buy from you again and again.
+When your supply chain works as it should—from the first mile to the last mile—it can help you promptly deliver quality products to your customers.
+When your business gives its customers a great experience, it can create long-term fans that will buy from you repeatedly.

 It’s normal to feel overwhelmed as the owner or manager of a small business.
 Your time is limited.
 You’re often pulled in many different directions at once.
-Yet you shouldn’t look at supplier verification as just another chore you have to tackle.
+Yet you shouldn’t consider supplier verification another chore you must tackle.
 The time you spend finding and verifying the right suppliers is a wise investment that can pay off in the long run.

 Still, finding better ways to manage the supplier verification process can work to your advantage.
 With this knowledge in mind, our team at Markaaz created a simple, affordable solution to make supplier verifications faster and more reliable.